 - September 2019 – start of the school year

-Everyone who applies online by 15 January 2019 will receive an email on 16 April 2019 advising which school their child has been offered a place at.
-All applicants will be sent a letter on 16 April 2019 with all relevant information.
+Everyone who applied online by 15 January 2019 will receive an email on 16 April 2019 advising which school their child has been offered a place at.
+All on-time applicants will be sent a letter on 16 April 2019 with all relevant information.

 Important things to remember when applying